ebaauw/homebridge-rpi/README.md

 ```

 #### Enable `pigpiod` Service
-To enable `pigpiod` as a service, issue:
+To enable the `pigpiod` service, so it starts automatically on system boot, issue:
 ```
 $ sudo systemctl enable pigpiod
 ```
-And to start it, issue:
+And to start it now, issue:
 ```
 $ sudo systemctl start pigpiod
 ```